finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TransactionPortfoliosApi apiInstance = apiFactory.build(TransactionPortfoliosApi.class);

         TransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the Transaction Portfolios.
         String code = "code_example"; // String | The code of the Transaction Portfolios.
 Together with the scope this uniquely identifies   the Transaction Portfolios.
         List<ResourceId> resourceId = Arrays.asList(); // List<ResourceId> | The scope and codes of the custodian accounts to delete.
         String deleteMode = "Soft"; // String | The delete mode to use (defaults to 'Soft'). try {
+            // uncomment the below to set overrides at the request level
+            // DeleteCustodianAccountsResponse result = apiInstance.deleteCustodianAccounts(scope, code, resourceId, deleteMode).execute(opts);

             DeleteCustodianAccountsResponse result = apiInstance.deleteCustodianAccounts(scope, code, resourceId, deleteMode).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {